 - teacher training

-These vary across all institutions so it is important to contact each university individually.
+These vary across all institutions so it's important to contact each university individually.
 European Union (EU) students are charged the same as those from the UK; those from outside the EU will face higher fees.

-Universities in England and Wales can charge up to £9,000 per year for undergraduate study and in Northern Ireland the limit is £3,573.
+Universities in England can charge domestic and EU students up to £9,250 per year for undergraduate study.
+In Wales EU students can be charged up to £4,046 and in Northern Ireland the limit is £3,925.
 Scotland does not charge undergraduate fees for domestic or EU students.

 Funding to study in the UK